Osyna/PythonBrowserless/README.md

 WIP :
 - Twitter Scrapper
 - Linkedin Bypass (WIP need registered Computer (safe marked IP) / new computer without existing connection are login walled/account walled)
-- Reddit (works but banned very fast, maybe linked to mouse interaction with tools like hotjar/heatmap to check if user experience is organic or not)
+- Reddit (works but banned very fast, maybe linked to mouse interaction with tools like hotjar/heatmap to check if user experience is organic or not) to try to inject JS to emulate mouse mouvement.

 To add